The stable Adams operations on Hermitian K-theory: Grothendieck--Witt groups and spectra

+The $\PP^1$-projective bundle theorem of Schlichting \cite[Theorem 9.10]{Schlichting17} allows to build a ring spectrum $\sOGr$ in $\SH(\Zh)$, having the property to represent Hermitian $K$-theory.
+A convenient construction is recalled in \cite[Theorem 12.2]{Panin10prec}, and we explain the relevant facts in the next few lines in order to fix notations.

-In this paper, we will have to consider a slightly different model of the ring spectrum $\sOGr$.
-To introduce it, recall first that Panin and Walter \cite{Panin10pred} defined a smooth affine $\Zh$-scheme $\HP^n$ for any $n\in\NN$, called the quaternionic projective space.
+Recall first that Panin and Walter \cite{Panin10pred} defined a smooth affine $\Zh$-scheme $\HP^n$ for any $n\in\NN$, called the quaternionic projective space.
 On $\HP^n$, there is a canonical bundle $U$ of rank $2$ endowed with a symplectic form $\varphi$, yielding a canonical element $u=(U,\varphi)\in \GW^-(\HP^n)$.
 For any $n\in\NN$, there are morphisms